DanielArzani/DanielArzani/README.md

 ## 🌱 I’m Currently Learning:

-- Angular in my free time
+- Python and some bash scripting in my free time

 ## ⚡️ Fun Fact: